kgomathi2910/Computerized-E-bills/README.md

 1. Language Used -  Core Java
 2. Concept Used - Swing
-3. IDE Used - NetBeans
+3. IDE Used - Eclipse
 4. Database Used - MySQL